2600P Family Education Rights and Privacy Act: Disclosure of Student Information (Procedures)

 Annual Notification of Rights

-Bellevue College will provide students annual notification of their rights as defined by FERPA by publication in the student handbook and college catalog and by posting information in the student services building.
+Bellevue College will provide students annual notification of their rights as defined by FERPA by publication in the student handbook and college catalog and by posting information in the student affairs building.

 Primary Rights of Students